MEET THE PEOPLE – WHO ARE THE PEOPLE BEHIND THE MEXICAN FOOD SCENE IN LONDON PART II

 Luis / Mextrade

 Since we are talking about people working hard to make Mexican food something amazing in London, we thought this was a very good opportunity for you to meet our boss.
 The first thing you should know about Luis is that he doesn’t really like the limelight.
 Taking his photo for this interview was a real challenge (was rescheduled several times).
 He believes that what you do is more important than what you say you’re going to do.
 Even if you haven’t heard a lot about Mextrade, you might have come across its products on your local Deli Shop or in delicious food made by almost all Mexican food restaurants in London.
 Mextrade has been providing the best quality ingredients and products that Mexico has to offer over the last 5 years.
-Luis is at the front of a very small group of people who share absolute passion for Mexican food and Mexican culture.
+Luis is at the front of a very small group of people who share an absolute passion for Mexican food and Mexican culture.
 Luis grew up in Guadalajara, where he enjoyed delicious food (at home and in the city).
 Guadalajara is one of the most important culinary destinations in Mexico, it’s where many of the most traditional Mexican dishes come from.
 When he came to London, 10 years ago, he noticed the lack of good quality ingredients to make the food he missed so much.
 This is how Mextrade was born, out of necessity.

-Luis and team started delivering their products by bus to the few people that gave them the chance to buy from them.
+Luis and the team started delivering their products by bus to the few people that gave them the chance to buy from them.
 As the demand grew the need for variety grew with it.
-Corn flour and dried chillies were added to the catalogue and while they tried to hold as much as possible to their first and very small warehouse, they soon realized they had move to a bigger place.
+Corn flour and dried chillies were added to the catalogue and while they tried to hold as much as possible to their first and very small warehouse, they soon realized that they had to move to a bigger place.
 Restaurants such as Mestizo and Lupita and shops such as The Spice Shop were some of the first to give Mextrade a chance.
 This opportunity will forever be cherished.
-Mextrade managed to obtain the exclusive distribution of La Costeña, one of the most traditional and iconic Mexican brands with presence all over the world.
+Mextrade managed to obtain the exclusive distribution of La Costeña, one of the most traditional and iconic Mexican brands with a presence all over the world.
 This support was all they needed to keep knocking on doors and keep growing.
 The journey has never been easy but it has always been steadily upwards.
 Clients such as Wahaca and Cool Chile are part of this big family of clients among most of the Mexican food restaurants in London plus Deli Shops, online shops and more.

 What Sets Them Apart

-- Luis favourite dishes are: Goat’s Birria, tacos al vapor (soft steamed tacos) and camarones sarandeados (grilled shrimp on mesquite wood fire with cascabel chilli salsa, orange juice and butter)All Guadalajara style, of course.
+- Luis favourite dishes are Goat’s Birria, tacos al vapor (soft steamed tacos) and camarones sarandeados (grilled shrimp on mesquite wood fire with cascabel chilli salsa, orange juice and butter)All Guadalajara style, of course.

-- Luis misses Mexican crema which is a very special cream that can’t be found anywhere else, similar to a mixture of crème fraiche and soured cream.
+- Luis misses Mexican crema which is a very special cream that can’t be found anywhere else, similar to a mixture of crème Fraiche and soured cream.
 He also misses Tejuino, a drink made of fermented corn, very popular in Mexico.

 Our list of people constantly grows.
 Check this space for more amazing people making the Mexican food scene interesting, fun and delicious.